ZhengLyu-Data/Lvzheng-Wuhan-Realworld/01_retail_analysis/README.md

 100% cloud-native: No local setup needed
 Strong use of Python + Tableau for end-to-end analysis Easily expandable for time series forecasting or classification

+🐍 Notebook Language Notice

+The notebook file (Notebook.ipynb) in this project is written entirely in Python, executed via Google Colab in a cloud-based environment.
+All analysis, data cleaning, and visualization preparation were completed using standard Python libraries (such as pandas, matplotlib, etc.).
+This ensures accessibility and reproducibility for reviewers and collaborators without requiring local setup.